salauddinkhan1986/salauddin_portfolio/index.md

 **Project Objective**: The classification goal is to The data contains observations of about 240 million clicks, and whether a given click resulted in a download or not (1/0):

 **Quantifiable Result:** We could predict whether a given click resulted in a download or not.
-Accuracy of XGBoostClassifier 94.87%
+- the <a href="https://github.com/salauddinkhan1986/Bagging-Boosting-Project/blob/main/Bagging_and_Boosting_project.ipynb">**Accuracy**</a> XGBoostClassifier 94.87%.
-Accuracy of the Bagging classifier accuracy is0.99715.
+- **Accuracy** of the Bagging classifier accuracy is0.99715.
 - Used the XGBoostClassifier & BaggingClassifier whether a 240 million click resulted in download or not.
-Compared predictive performance by fitting a XGBoostClassifier & BaggingClassifier model to the data
+- Compared predictive performance by fitting a XGBoostClassifier & BaggingClassifier model to the data
 - Selected best model based on train and test performance.

 [Clustering ofSanFransisco Employees based on salary](https://github.com/salauddinkhan1986/Kmeans-cluster-project/blob/main/Kmeans.ipynb)